In the mood for brunch or coffee? Here's our edit of the best cafes in Singapore...

 Boasting teas such as matcha, hojicha and genmaicha from different prefectures in Japan, this minimalist cafe lets you find your inner calm away from the bustling streets of Orchard.
 Sip on lattes, ice blends and cold brews for a quick pick-me-up.
 Looking to stay longer?
 Pair your drinks with a wide array of cakes and tarts in flavours like yuzu, goma, and matcha.

-Hvala, multiple locations including Somerset and Craig Road
+Hvala, multiple locations including Somerset and Takashimaya

 4. Bacha Coffee

 Experience a dash of Moroccan culture at Bacha Coffee‘s posh space, which is drenched in accents of blue, brass and chrome.
 With more than 200 single-origin coffees, flavoured coffees, fine blended coffees and naturally decaffeinated coffees displayed on saffron-lined wooden shelves, you’ll be spoilt for choice.
 Oh, and did we mention all brews are served in a golden gooseneck coffee pot?
 Truly, it’s coffee fit for a king.
 Psst: don’t miss out on the croissants!

 Bacha Coffee, multiple locations including Ion Orchard and Takashimaya

 5. Nassim Hill Bakery Bistro Bar